 What’s most important here is not letting the past get twisted with what could be.
 Instead of a fear-based response, citizens and leadership of Corvallis should take the opportunity to reflect on former shortcomings and successes in order to improve.

-The men’s cold weather shelter grew from 40 to 50 beds last year, which looks great on paper but means we are essentially warehousing our homeless, instead of actually housing them.
+Solutions Cost The men’s cold weather shelter grew from 40 to 50 beds last year, which looks great on paper but means we are essentially warehousing our homeless, instead of actually housing them.

 Ultimately, we’d like to see our city’s homeless transition quickly from a shelter to permanent supportive or transitional housing, which would additionally call for land use code changes.
 Placing a permanent shelter in any one neighborhood, especially one with so many beds and prolonged stay rates, raises long-term economic and public safety concerns for said neighborhood.
 Regardless of stay rates, law enforcement should work proactively with shelter and city personal in determining appropriate patrol protocol of neighboring grounds, instead of standard complaint-based protocol.